-- 3.1 The following contracts are not subject to these CPRs: - Contracts of employment; - Agreements regarding the acquisition, disposal or transfer of land only (i.e. without any connected development); - Contracts where the price of the goods or materials is wholly controlled by Government order or otherwise and no reasonably satisfactory alternative is available; - For other reasons where there would be no genuine competition; - Where competition has already been carried out by a third party e.g. frameworks (see section 19) the competition requirements in section 7 shall not apply.
-However, we still need to operate in the spirit of ensuring fair, transparent, and proportionate procurement practices are followed, as required by the Public Contract Regulations 2015.
+- 3.1 Contracts of employment which make an individual a direct employee of the Council; - 3.2 Agreements regarding the acquisition, disposal or transfer of land only (i.e. without any connected development); - 3.3 Contracts where the price of the goods or materials is wholly controlled by government order or otherwise and no reasonably satisfactory alternative is available; - 3.4 For other reasons where there would be no genuine competition, or where the requirements of the competition have already been met e.g. frameworks; - 3.5 The disposal of obsolete assets (see Financial Procedure Rules).